guedes/faker_fdw/README.md

 `ALTER TABLE` to change field type and there is no semantic between fields in the same record, that's it, each columns area independently generated.

-To import am example schema:
+To import an example schema:

 ```sql
 IMPORT FOREIGN SCHEMA fake